 Even if you're not a fan of Batman, Scott Snyder's writing and Greg Capullo's art make this worth reading through.
 Instead of Batman's usual crime fighting, The Court of Owls sees the Dark Knight on defense as a group of assassins is after him.

 If reading Chris Claremont and Brent Anderson's X-Men: God Loves, Man Kills feels familiar, it's because the movie X2 drew heavily on this storyline for its script.
 But as the ominous title hints at, this is a much darker take on that story!

-Once you've dipped a toe in the water with graphic novels, you may be ready to start picking up a few comics a month—and there’s more to comic books than superheroes punching each other.
-Check out these fantastic comic books without superheroes!
+Once you've dipped a toe in the water with graphic novels, you may also be itching to start picking up a few comics every month.
+If you don't want to spend too much on them, you should think about grabbing a digital comic subscription.